Skip to content

 A SKU is a specific variant of a product.
 A SKU might have its color or price, but otherwise inherits all the fields from its product.

-Sku fields
+SKU fields

 Attributes